input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 From the mainchain's point of view, all transactions from the sidechain *must* be signed in some sense by the sidechain's committee.
-In particular, we recall that (TODO: cite the white paper)
+In particular, we recall from the white paper that:

 1. Sidechain stakeholders bundle up transactions in a Merkle tree, and collectively sign its Merkle root.